 Screw Conveyors for Material Handling

-Screw conveyors are the simplest and cheapest for transfer of materials at rates of up to 40 ton/hr over distances of up to 65 ft.
-Screw conveyors are flexible; depending on their diameter, they can be curved to some extent.
-Screw conveyors consist of a special heat-treated and tempered carbon or stainless steel spiral that rotates with an ultra-high-molecular-weight polyethylene (UHMWPE) food-grade tube.
-The transport of material in a screw conveyor occurs by the turning of a helix screw in a trough casing.
+Screw conveyors are flexible and, depending on their diameter, can be curved to some extent.
+A special heat-treated, tempered carbon or stainless steel spiral rotates with an ultra-high-molecular-weight polyethylene (UHMWPE) food-grade tube.
+The transport of material occurs by the turning of a helix screw in a trough casing.
 The particles should be smaller than the screw pitch.
 The screws can have constant, variable, or tapered pitch.
 In tapered pitch, the distance between the grooves gradually decreases down the length of the conveyor.

-Screw conveyors are used in pharmaceutical, food, and dairy production applications.
-The screw conveyor below to the left is used in an asphalt plant, and the one to the right is used as a feed for a metal turnings shredder.
+Screw conveyors are used in pharmaceutical, food and dairy production applications.
+To accommodate all these industries, our products have to be adaptable and easy to use.
+For reference, the screw conveyor below to the left is used in an asphalt plant, and the one to the right is used as a feed for a metal turnings shredder.

 - Closed tube prevents product contamination